Bonbisu/fleet-site/README.md

 > A program, often referred to as source code or just code, is a set of special instructions to tell the computer what tasks to perform.

-In JS, and others high level languages, are writen for developers, not to computers, this means that all code must be more comprehensive as possible for other developer, or a future yourself without references about the code or forget about(tmm).
+In JS, and others high level languages, are written for developers, not to computers, this means that all code must be more comprehensive as possible for other developer, or a future yourself without references about the code or forget about(tmm).

 ### Syntax and grammar